The government publishes regularly updated guidance to help individuals and businesses know what to do following the end of transition.

 The scheme fully opened on 30 March 2019.
 You can sign up to receive email updates about the status of EU citizens in the UK.

 The government has translated its guidance on the Settlement Scheme in all 26 EU languages.
-They have also provided a partnership pack to help community leaders promote the scheme.
+They have also provided a factsheet that has been translated into the EU languages and a partnership pack to help community leaders promote the scheme.

 Cambridge Citizens Advice Bureau (CAB) can help with advice on whether you are entitled to settled status.
 If you are, they can explain how you can do this yourself by downloading the government app to your smart phone.
 They can also explain what documents you need to verify who you are, such as a passport.